wduquette/endarkening/src/start.md

 at the village of Pognor, where Dom Teravich Lytskya succeeds in baking the first Bahklavite war-golem with the aid of clan-members skilled in the Five Elements.
 Lytskya's rise in the clan dates to this event.

+## 1C.
+Apprenticeship of Tomen Han (Light)

+Promising young Tomen Han (son of Flora and Todd) is officially apprenticed to Baker Dom Teravich Lytskya, a move that is considered highly controversial in light of the young man’s origins.